rosszurowski/hibiscss/readme.md

 <div class="c-pink ff-work fs-2">Work Sans in pink at 24px!</div>
 ```

-Yay! :tada:

-Check out [the examples](https://github.com/rosszurowski/hibiscss/tree/master/examples) for more!
+Yay! :tada: Check out [the examples](https://github.com/rosszurowski/hibiscss/tree/master/examples) for more!

 ## Configuration

-Hibiscss gives you a string of CSS.
-To use this CSS, you could add it at runtime (using [insert-css](https://github.com/substack/insert-css) or a similar tool), or write it to a CSS file.
-I prefer making a CSS file.
+Hibiscss only gives you a string of css.
+You can integrate it with your build system however, but the easiest is to spit out a static css file, like so:

 Make a file with your config and output it to `console.log`, like so: